nikita-moor/dictionaries/about.md

 Picture of the reading girl is taken from the [ClipArt ETC](https://etc.usf.edu/clipart/) (Free Classroom License).

-JavaScript library [Spotlight](https://github.com/nextapps-de/spotlight) (MIT license) is embedded in some dictionary formats.
+JavaScript library [Spotlight](https://github.com/nextapps-de/spotlight) (MIT license) is used on the website and embedded in some dictionary formats.